DIY ply bear shelf

 Draw bear onto ply

 2. Once you’re happy with your shape, use your jigsaw to cut it out.
-Tip: it’s a good idea to clamp the ply down to prevent it slipping and be sure to watch your fingers!
+Tip: it’s a good idea to clamp the ply down to prevent it slipping.
+Also be sure to watch your fingers!

 2_Cut out bear